JetSetIlly/Gopher2600/README.md

 # Gopher2600

 Gopher 2600 is a more-or-less complete emulation of the Atari VCS.
 It is written in Go and was begun as a project for learning that language.
-It has minimal dependencies.

 ## Project Features